JanVanMeirvenne/JanVanMeirvenne.github.io/_posts/2017-02-23-beware-of-the-scsm-smlets-smdefaultcomputer-feature.markdown

 You can target a specific SCSM management group in multiple ways:

-* You can set a variable $SMDefaultComputer with the value of a SCSM management server, which will be used as default connection point for any command from then connection
+* You can set a variable $SMDefaultComputer with the value of a SCSM management server, which will be used as default connection point for any command
 * Each command supports the '-ComputerName' switch, which sets the management server to be used for that command

 ## However...